Occupational Therapy (MS)

-CLEP scores are not accepted for any of the math or science prerequisite courses.
+Note: AP and CLEP credits are not accepted for any prerequisite courses.

 Admission is offered to the top students who apply after consideration of the admission score.

-Core Performance Standards, which are fundamental tasks that must be performed to successfully complete the program, have been outlined and are available upon request from the program.
+Core Performance Standards, which are fundamental tasks that must be performed to successfully complete the program, have been outlined and are available on the website or upon request from the program.